MESH-Research/knowledge-commons-works/README.md

 The installation requirements below are drawn in part from https://inveniordm.docs.cern.ch/install/requirements/.

-## Clone the knowledge-commons-repository code
+## Clone the knowledge-commons-repository Code

 Using GIT, clone this repository.
 You should then have a folder called `knowledge-commons-repository` (unless you chose to name it something else) on your local computer.

-## Install python and python tools
+## Install Python and Required Python Tools

 ### Ensure some version of python is installed